LCOGT/banzai/docs/banzai/index.rst

 Crosstalk
 =========
 Currently, only Sinistro images are read out using multiple amplifiers.
-The Sinistro frames do have significant crosstalk between amplifiers, but this is currently removed by the preprocessor.
-The crosstalk is removed using linear coefficients that relate each quadrant to every other quadrant.
+The Sinistro frames do have significant crosstalk between amplifiers, which is removed using linear coefficients that relate each quadrant to every other quadrant.

 Gain
 ====
 All pixels in the frame are multiplied by the gain, using the ``GAIN`` header keyword.
+Thus, the science frames output by BANZAI are all in units of electrons.

 Mosaic